Lane County Court Records

 Lane County Family Court Records

-Family law cases in Lane County — including divorce, child custody, child support, domestic violence protective orders, paternity actions, adoption, and guardianship — are heard by the Lane County Circuit Court.
-The court operates a Family Court Assistance Office at (541) 682-4302, which provides procedural guidance to self-represented litigants.
+Family law cases in Lane County — including divorce, child custody, child support, domestic violence protective orders, paternity actions, adoption, and guardianship — are all heard by the Lane County Circuit Court.
+The court operates a Family Court Assistance Office at (541) 682-4302, which offers procedural guidance for self-represented litigants.

 Domestic Relations Case Information: (541) 682-7696